Vikram Kolmannskog

 Vikram Kolmannskog (born September 6, 1980) is an Indian-Norwegian writer, psychotherapist, and jurist.
+His work explores themes of identity, sexuality, spirituality, and cultural hybridity.
+His writings often combine elements of fiction, memoir, and poetry, addressing topics such as queerness, religion, and migration.
+Kolmannskog's works are noted for their candid explorations of intimacy and human connection, often challenging societal norms and expectations.

+Early life and education

+Kolmannskog was born to a Norwegian father and an Indian mother, and his multicultural background has significantly influenced his work.
+He studied law and human rights before transitioning into psychotherapy and writing.
+His academic work often addresses intersections of migration, queerness, and mental health, reflecting both his professional expertise and personal experiences.

 Climate refugees

 In 2008, as a legal adviser working with the Norwegian Refugee Council, Kolmannskog wrote Future Floods of Refugees: A Comment on Climate Change, Conflict, and Forced Migration.
 This became the starting point for the work that he and the Norwegian Refugee Council did to improve the rights of so-called climate refugees.
 Kolmannskog was acknowledged for his 'outstanding work' in this field by António Guterres, who was the UN High Commissioner for Refugees at the time.

 In 2014, Kolmannskog was awarded a Doctorate of Philosophy at the University of Oslo on the basis of his sociolegal research on the needs and rights of so-called climate refugees.

 Gestalt therapy

 Kolmannskog has practiced as a gestalt therapist since 2012.
 In this field too he has been particularly concerned with research related to marginalised groups, including trans folks.
 Since 2015, he has held a part-time teaching and research position at the Norwegian Gestalt Institute.
 In March 2022, on the basis of his research and pedagogical work and competence within the field, he became the world's first professor of gestalt therapy.